mfhepp/py4docker/README.md

 On Linux machines, you may run into problems accessing the files in the `output` folder, because the user ID inside the container differs from your user ID on the host system.
 For details, see e.g. <https://www.joyfulbikeshedding.com/blog/2021-03-15-docker-and-the-host-filesystem-owner-matching-problem.html>.

 This should not be a problem on Apple OSX systems running ***Docker Desktop***, because the mechanism for accessing files on the host system is taking care of this issue.

+**Update 2024-01-10:** We are now setting the internal user's UID and GID to that of the user starting the `run_script.sh` script, as long as the UID is >= 1000.
+This should mitigate or solve the issue.

 ### Access to the Internet